 Creating a Dress With Light Painting

-- Use A Good Light Source – In this video, Conrad used electroluminescent wire to “paint” a dress in the open space.
+- Use A Good Light Source – the photographer uses electroluminescent wire to “paint” a dress in the open space.
 The thin, illuminated wire moves in a sweeping motion, much like an actual paint brush, and leaves a trail of light that looks like material.
 You can also use small flashlights or LED lights to achieve a similar effect.

 - Keep Your Body in Motion – Light painting requires the use of a slow shutter to pick up the constant trails of light.
 As the painter, you must remain in motion while dragging the light source through the air to avoid capturing your image on the picture.